22 Feb 6 Design Guidelines for Non-designers

 6) Align Images

 Images are great but when poorly arranged can be disorienting and annoying to visitors.
 Ensure the pictures on your site fits well together rather than being all jumbled together.
+Aside from images, it is good to keep in mind the common mistakes of designing a website so that you can avoid them.

 When your images are put together well, it will give your website a clean finished look.
+After which, you may want to consider the use of site elements to enhance the user experience of your website.

 With these 6 design guidelines, your website should be visually appealing.
 Unfortunately, not all good websites meet the goals that we desire.
 In that case, you might consider consulting an agency that offers web design in Singapore to help you develop an effective website that will capture your audience.